Oscar Gutiérrez has grown up

 VJ is very close to my heart.
 It introduced me to Jesus and taught me

-move forward in my life.
+how to move forward in my life.
 I know that because it has done this for me, it

-with others as well, and I want to be a part of it.
+will continue to do so with others as well, and I want to be a part of it.
 I

-love that sports can still be a part of my life a
+love that sports can still be a part of my life and I can actually use it to

 reach out to other kids.
 Now, I am focused on other kids and it’s given me